 One of the best features of Jenkins is its distributed nature.
-You can configure multiple build slaves to for better segregation and scalability.
-For example, you might want to test a cross-platform code base with different operating system.
-In this case, you can configure different OS slaves and run the job against it.
+You can configure multiple build slaves for better segregation and scalability.
+For example, you might want to test a cross-platform code base with a different operating system.
+In this case, you can configure different OS slaves and run the job against them.
 Also, a distributed architecture will reduce the load on the master server.

-In this guide, I will walk you through the steps for setting up the slaves.
+In this guide, I will walk you through the steps for setting up the Jenkins slaves.

-There are two ways for setting up the slaves.
+There are two ways of authentication for setting up the Jenkins slaves.

 You need to do the following in the slave machines before adding it to the master.

 - Java should be installed on your slave machine.